htyeh/cip-remote-print/README.md

 ## How it works

-PDFs in this directory are transfered to the CIP server, an ssh session with the server is performed where the PDFs are sent to one of the printers.
-Subsequently the printed files are removed (optional).
+1. PDFs in this directory are transfered to the CIS server
+2. An ssh session is performed and the PDFs are sent to one of the printers
+3. If the print succeeds, you can optionally remove the files from this directory

 ## What you need

- 1. Paramiko module
+ 1. Python Paramiko module (to perform ssh and execute commands)
- 2. An ssh keypair on your PC (guide for generating an ssh keypair: https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key)
+ 2. An ssh keypair on your PC (to ensure passwordless remote connection, guide for generating an ssh keypair: https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key)

 ## Setup before usage